fdesjardins/bunyan-postgres-stream/readme.md

 [![NPM Version](http://img.shields.io/npm/v/bunyan-postgres-stream.svg?style=flat)](https://www.npmjs.org/package/bunyan-postgres-stream)
 [![Coverage Status](https://coveralls.io/repos/github/fdesjardins/bunyan-postgres-stream/badge.svg?branch=master)](https://coveralls.io/github/fdesjardins/bunyan-postgres-stream?branch=master)

-Store your bunyan logs in PostgreSQL.
+Store your Bunyan logs in PostgreSQL.

-This module creates a bunyan stream that maps the default log fields to table columns and also records the entire log message in a `jsonb` column to support your custom fields.
+This module creates a Bunyan stream that maps the default log fields to table columns and also records the entire log message in a `jsonb` column to support your custom fields.

 Requires PostgreSQL 9.4 or above for use with JSONB column types.